mankek/Humanin/README.md

 INPUT: Can be a path to a FASTA file or to a directory containing FASTA files.
 If the path is a directory, all files in the directory will be processed and the results for each will be combined into a single output file.
 The input file(s) should be a FASTA file containing the DNA sequence of the 16s gene.
+This script does not support multi-organism FASTA files.

 OUTPUT: Defines the prefix of the output file.
 The output file will be named as follows: prefix + '_humanin_results.txt'.